Essential PR skills you need over 40!

 Bishnupriya Narayan, group account head, Perfect Relations says apart from digital, flexibility and a global mindset are must have skills.

 Says Narayan, “The millennials have inherited the earth!
-And with them they have brought a wave of change that has redefined organisational constructs as we have known it.
+And with them, they have brought a wave of change that has redefined organisational constructs as we have known it.
 Hierarchical structures have been replaced with collaborative and flat working relationships, where the premium is now on mutual learning and diversity – not just of demographics but rather diversity of experiences.
-Age, place of birth, location of work and in many cases, years of experience are not considered the only factors of success for communicators.”
+Age, place of birth, the location of work and in many cases, years of experience are not considered the only factors of success for communicators.”

 Bishnupriya Narayan, Perfect Relations, recommends, "Engagement with as many diverse people, from as many cultures, countries and situations.
 Listening to the youngest crew on board with as much intent as they do the silver haired."

-Aradhana Prabhu, senior PR professional with an IT company, agrees and recommends, “Exchanging notes with your peers on how they are accessing new forms of PR across different markets globally.”
+Aradhana Prabhu, a senior PR professional with an IT company, agrees and recommends, “Exchanging notes with your peers on how they are accessing new forms of PR across different markets globally.”